-Counterparties wishing to enter into a relationship with the DMO in respect of unsecured deposits must be regulated by the FCA and (where applicable) PRA (or their EEA equivalent), unless otherwise agreed by the DMO in its sole discretion.
+Counterparties wishing to enter into a relationship with the DMO in respect of unsecured deposits must, unless otherwise agreed by the DMO in its sole discretion, be regulated by the FCA (and, where applicable, the PRA) and/or any relevant local equivalent(s) in other jurisdictions, as determined by the DMO in its sole discretion.
 Counterparties wishing to borrow from the DMO on unsecured terms must also satisfy the requirements of the DMO's credit policy, as determined from time to time.
-Entities wishing to deposit monies with the DMO through a third party agent must themselves be regulated by the FCA and (where applicable) PRA (or their EEA equivalent), unless otherwise agreed by the DMO in its sole discretion.
+Unless otherwise agreed by the DMO in its sole discretion, entities wishing to deposit monies with the DMO through a third-party agent must themselves be regulated by the FCA (and, where applicable, the PRA) and/or any relevant local equivalent(s) in other jurisdictions), as determined by the DMO in its sole discretion.